kobili/teapot-api/README.md

 - run `cdk synth` to generate a Cloudformation Template
 - run `npm run sam-run-api` or `yarn sam-run-api` to launch a local instance of the API

+## Todos
+- setup database migrations to be run/synched when connected to db
+- Test deployment

 ## Useful commands

 * `npm run build`   compile typescript to js